-Ultra-thick foam construction is exceptionally comfortable and reduces pressure while standing.
+Ultra-thick foam is exceptionally comfortable and reduces pressure while you're standing.
 Waterproof top is textured for superior traction.
 Free of harmful chemicals.
 Features no-trip beveled edges.
 Easy to clean.
 Tough and durable.
 Available in a variety of sizes and colors.

 Handful of reports of slight creases and an unpleasant odor upon unboxing.

 Features a textured top that prevents slipping, as well as a non-slip backing for additional safety.
 The cushioned foam is soft and will help protect any dishes from breaking.
 Made with water-resistant material that wipes clean easily.
 Available in a few colors and sizes.